Arusha National Park

 Surrounded by riverine forest, Ngurdoto Crater floor is a lush swamp and steep sided bowl in Arusha National Park.
 It stretches three kilometers, with its numerous animal trials, this natural wonder provides a natural sanctuary to plenty of wild animals like African buffalo, elephants, variety of monkeys, baboons and a plethora of birds such as herons, hamerkop and spur-winged geese.
 Zebras are encountered in Serengeti Ndogo, an extensive grassland in the western side of the crater.

 Climb Mount Meru

-Mount Meru is the fifth highest mountain in Africa and the second highest peak in East Africa.
+Mount Meru the fifth highest mountain in Africa and the second highest peak in East Africa.
 It’s part of Arusha National Park and offers great hiking adventures in Kenya.
 Its rewarding climbs is the reason for a number of Mountain climbers to Arusha National Park.
-The best recommended package is a four day hike up to the top and offers spectacular views of picture perfect landscapes and wild animals.
+The best-recommended package is a four-day hike up to the top and offers spectacular views of picture-perfect landscapes and wild animals.

 Visit the Uwanja Wa Mbogo

 Located about 500 meters west of Arusha National Park’s momela gate, Uwanja Wa Mbogo consists of streams, marshes and bushes that invites buffalos, giraffes, and buffaloes.
 The area is good for game viewing.